 If you are interested in a Spanish language internship, please follow these instructions:

 - Apply for study abroad and include the Spanish Language Internship course (SPA 3980) on your registration request through UIS or, for visiting students, via the paper application.
 For more information on applying, click here.

 Prerequisite: Successful completion of intermediate Spanish or above.
 An interview and a special application process is required.
 3 credits.

-- Email a completed internship application, resume, and cover letter—all in Spanish—to Fernando Garcia, Assistant Director of the Seville campus.
+- Email a completed internship application, cover letter, and résumé—all in Spanish—to Professors Carmen Klohe and Nicolas Toscano.
 The Faculty Coordinator will review your materials and contact you to schedule an interview.

 - If you are approved, the Faculty Coordinator will arrange an internship with on-site contacts.